 We get often get asked “should I mechanise my welding production”?

-And sometimes you shouldn’t, but by automating your production process you could improve your welders ergonomics, increase your productivity and quality and also earn more money by greatly reducing your costs.
+And sometimes you shouldn’t, but by automating your production process, great things can happen.
+For example, improve your welders ergonomics, increase your productivity and achieve better quality results.
+What does all this mean?
+You earn more money by greatly reducing your costs.

 This decision to automate may be met with some hesitation.
 The truth, however, is that mechanisation still requires the irreplaceable welding expertise of skilled workers.

-Many mechanised solutions are easy to install and operate and have almost no learning curve.
-You can simply increase your productivity with more arc time and less down time, higher deposition rates and less rework by optimising your processes.
-One welder or operator can often operate multiple machines so social distancing is achieved.
+Many mechanised solutions are easy to install and operate, having almost no learning curve.
+You can simply increase your productivity with more arc time and less down time.

 Safety of your workforce is the number one priority these days.
 Reduce your welders’ exposure to heat, UV radiation, gas fumes and static workload.
 A good welder needs to be constantly focused on the weld pool and is often in a very static work position this can put a lot of strain on the welder specially when welding longer seams.

-Once set up correctly mechanised solutions will ensure uniform and reproducible welds time and time again.
-It will reduce your rework and failure rates by the numbers of start and stops and repositioning compared to manual welding and is less operator dependent.
+Once set up correctly, mechanised solutions will ensure uniform and reproducible welds time and time again.
+It will reduce your rework and failure rates by the numbers of start, stops and repositioning when compared to manual welding.
+Results are also less operator dependant, meaning if someone isn’t on their A game, your production doesn’t suffer.

-Can easily double your production rate by increasing the arc time and reducing labour, gas and filler metal costs compared to manual welding.
+Mechanising your welding processes can easily double your production rate.
+This is achieved by increasing the arc time and reducing labour, gas and filler metal costs, compared to manual welding.

 A consistent, repeatable mechanised process reduces overfill, gas usage, arc time and gives you a higher output per hour.